 Key Pantry Staples

-One of the reasons Honey Bun Cake is a go-to favorite is because the ingredient list is simple and budget-friendly.
+A big part of Honey Bun Cake’s charm is its straightforward, budget-friendly ingredient list that makes it a reliable favorite.
 Whether you’re baking from scratch or using a shortcut with a boxed mix, these ingredients are likely already in your kitchen:

 The magic begins with the combination of brown sugar and cinnamon layered between the batter.
 As the cake bakes, these ingredients melt into sweet pockets of spice that give honey bun cake its name.